piavW/BootcampNotes/notesJS.md

 In the course-documentation:
 classes, array helpers, destructing assignment.

-Send some ex. to Faraz in Slack.
+### Callback

-Call-back is a function taht will run after another function is completeted.
+Call-back is a function that will run after another function is completeted.
 In that case we don't need to specify or delare the function in a certain way.
 We don't need to give it a name.
 Can just put

 ```js
 (arguments, argument1) => {